 Our retail distributors collect customer funds for purchases of new cards and reloads at the point of sale and then remit these funds directly to bank accounts established for the benefit of these customers by the banks that issue our cards.
-During the third quarter of 2012, our retail distributors began remitting these funds to our subsidiary bank as we transitioned our card issuing program with Synovus Bank to our subsidiary bank.
+During the third quarter of 2012, our retail distributors began remitting these funds to our subsidiary bank as we transitioned our card issuing program from Synovus Bank to our subsidiary bank, and during the first quarter of 2014, we also transitioned our card issuing program with GE Capital Bank to our subsidiary bank.
 Our retail distributors' remittance of these funds takes an average of two business days.